 Zipporah Jarmon of Hyde Park, who has had dreadlocks for five years, said that the problem isn’t when white women and men wear dreadlocks.
 It is when dreadlocks, which originate in black culture, are represented by a white face.
 The Complex Art of Reclaiming African Culture Are African-Americans appropriating the fashion and other aspects of African lifestyles, or are they rightfully reclaiming their culture?

 My inaugural post was Back to My Roots - Hair.
 It started when my hair stylist told me that it was time to give up the "creamy crack" hair relaxer addiction.
 Like a child being deprived of Halloween candy, I had a fit.
 "No, I can't.
 I need my creamy crack! " It's A Slap In The Face When White Women Wear Black Hairstyles.
 The Transparency of a "Incog-Negro" In trying to make sense of Rachel Dolezal, the self-identified "black" woman of two white parents, and the thought-provoking queries now raised about transracialsim and transethnicity Boston Globe cartoonist Dan Wasserman provided me with an answer: "How does a confused Caucasian woman come to define the national conversation on race?

 The really paradoxical part is WHY would white people want to adopt things like wearing dreadlocks in the first place?
 Rachel Dolezal's Artwork Is Not Only Problematic, It Might Be Plagiarized.
-Rachel Dolezal, the former president of the NAACP chapter in Spokane, Washington, who was "outed as white" last week after allegedly pretending to be black for nearly a decade, is also an "an award-winning Mixed Media Artist," according to her art blog.
 A History of Throwing Shade for Black Women and Gay White Men Sierra Mannie's TIME Magazine piece, "Dear White Gays: Stop Stealing Black Female Culture," is a challenge to white gay men to "check their privilege" because their identity is more fluid than other minorities in this country and their usage of language and behavior that is associated often with the cultural expression of black women is offensive.
 Mannie wrote: But here's the shade -- the non-black people who get to enjoy all of the fun things about blackness will never have to experience the ugliness of the black experience, systemic racism and the dangers of simply living while black.
 In a rebuttal to Mannie's critique Slate's J. Bryan Lowder argued: In any case, my feeling is that this specific subgenre of gays is rather rare and skews pretty young (i.e., immature); far more common are gay white men who, like myself, occasionally make use of certain signifiers that could be said to "belong" to both gay culture and black (female) culture.